tulamor/bash-tools/README.md

 $!      -  PID of last background task
 ```

-IFS - The shell treats each character of IFS as a delimiter, and splits the results of the other expansions into words on these characters.
+IFS - Internal Field Separator (word splitting)
+When set to a string, each character in the string is considered by Bash as a delimiter to separate words.

 ```bash
 echo "grapefruit|grapes|peach|mango" > fruits.txt